-For those new to the land of preseerves a cheese is not to be confused with the dairy product of the same name.
-A fruit cheese like this Spiced Cherry Cheese is a firmer version of jam often served with cheese and crackets etc.
+For those new to the land of preserves a cheese is not to be confused with the dairy product of the same name.
+A fruit cheese like this Spiced Cherry Cheese is a firmer version of jam often served with cheese and crackers etc.

 Remember to sterilise your jars first.

-Spiced Cherry Cheese makes a great little foodie gift to add to hampers etc, so make some now and you’ll have that precious taste of summer sunshine ready and waiting for the winter and Christmas gifting.
+This Spanish Style Spiced Cherry Cheese makes a great little foodie gift to add to hampers etc. Make some now and you’ll have that precious taste of summer sunshine ready and waiting for the winter and Christmas gifting.

 - 1 star anise